 Have you ever gone to yoga class and been distracted by thoughts?
 Did those thoughts prevent you from enjoying your practice?
-If so, Dharana is perfect.
+If so, Dharana yoga is perfect.
 Why?
 Because it quietens your mind.
 Plus, it reduces ruminating thoughts and helps you focus through distractions.
 The result is that you will enjoy your yoga practice more.

 Dharana meditation is one of the most important aspects of yoga.
 When we practise Dharana yoga we improve our concentration and quieten the mind.
 This helps us to be productive and calm.
-Plus, it enables us to enjoy our yoga practice more.
+Plus, it enables us to enjoy yoga practice more.

 If you would like to learn Dharana meditation and other yogic meditations, book an online meditation lesson with me today.